How Many Stories in the Bible?

 How many unique events or stories are there in the Bible?

-That's really impossible to answer for sure, since it's often difficult to determine where one event or story begins and another one ends.
-But any way you look at it, there are hundreds of events (true stories) in the Bible, probably between 600 to 800 of them.
+It's impossible to answer for sure, since it's often difficult to determine where one event or story begins and another one ends.
+Any way you look at it, there are hundreds of events (true stories) in the Bible, probably between 600 to 800 of them.
 So how did we determine which Bible events should be selected to best summarize God's Big Story in The Story of Hope, if the limit was 40 events?

 When we were working on the creation of The Story of Hope, in 2007, the biggest question we faced was: